scalameta/scalameta/semanticdb/semanticdb3/javacp.md

     <td><code>PRIVATE_WITHIN</code></td>
     <td><code>package x; class A {}</code></td>
     <td>
-      A class, interface, member or constructor declared without an access modifier is implicitly private within within the package in which is declared.
+      A class, interface, class member or constructor declared without an access modifier is implicitly private within within the package in which is declared.
       <a href="https://docs.oracle.com/javase/specs/jls/se8/html/jls-6.html#jls-6.6.1">[88]</a>.